-- Students are the primary talkers/thinkers/doers. - Students actively construct and revise individual/group understanding and produce new knowledge by discovering relationships, solving problems, constructing explanations, and drawing conclusions. - Teacher guides students to struggle with complex concepts through discussion/ debate, problem-based learning scenarios, research projects, written arguments, and reflection. - Instruction that challenges and engages - students in authentic work - Tasks and conversations are guided by overarching essential questions, untested hypotheses, and unfamiliar situations. - Students confront compelling, contemporary issues or problems and connect with fellow learners to build on each others' knowledge, skills, and personal experiences and make meaning, provide service, and learn to contribute to a more just society.
+- Students are the primary talkers/thinkers/doers. - Students actively construct and revise individual/group understanding and produce new knowledge by discovering relationships, solving problems, constructing explanations, and drawing conclusions. - Teacher guides students to struggle with complex concepts through discussion/ debate, problem-based learning scenarios, research projects, written arguments, and reflection. - Tasks and conversations are guided by overarching essential questions, untested hypotheses, and unfamiliar situations. - Students confront compelling, contemporary issues or problems and connect with fellow learners to build on each other's knowledge, skills, and personal experiences and make meaning, provide service, and learn to contribute to a more just society.